3dit/react-workbench/README.md

     $ npm install

+    - or using yarn -

+    $ yarn

 Then build:

     $ npm run-script build

+    - or using yarn -

+    $ yarn run build

 This will create the dist/index_bundle.js bundle which allows you to run the application: